CatarinaBarroqueiro/CacheCompass_Tracker/nodes/BLE_README.md

 - Profile: A standardized suite of services for a specific application.
 - Service: A bundle of related functionalities, like sensor data or battery levels.
 - Characteristic: The data container within a service.
-- Descriptor: Supplementary information about the characteristic.
+- Descriptor (Optional): Supplementary information about the characteristic.
 - Properties: Interaction rules for the characteristic value, such as read, write, notify, etc.

 Each service within a BLE profile comprises at least one characteristic, though it may also reference other services.
 A characteristic is intrinsically linked to a service and serves as the repository for actual data within the hierarchy, known as the characteristic value.
 In addition to the characteristic value, every characteristic includes a characteristic declaration, which offers metadata about the data it represents.

-A notable feature of characteristics is the 'notify' property.
-This property enables a characteristic to inform the client of any changes to its value.
-When enabled, this notification ensures that clients are kept up-to-date with the most current information without the need to continuously poll the characteristic for updates.

 The properties describe how the characteristic value can be interacted with.
 Basically, it contains the operations and procedures that can be used with the characteristic: